whitehat-hero7/Lookup_Walkthrough-TryHackMe/README.md

 ## 🔶 Introduction

 `Lookup` offers you a treasure trove of learning opportunities as an aspiring ethical hacker.
-This engaging `TryHackMe` lab challenges you with real-world vulnerabilities — from web application flaws to privilege escalation techniques — giving you hands-on experience that sharpens your hacking skills.
+This engaging `TryHackMe` lab challenges you with real-world vulnerabilities, from web application flaws to privilege escalation techniques, giving you hands-on experience that sharpens your hacking skills.

 As you explore `Lookup`, you'll dive deep into reconnaissance, scanning, and enumeration, uncovering hidden services and subdomains.
 You'll learn to exploit web vulnerabilities like command injection and gain a deeper understanding of why secure coding practices matter.